HGTV Reality Show Drinking Game

 4-29-2019-5-45-01-PM-1024x576.jpg

 The styles of the designers on these shows can wear on you after a while.
-Same with the tastes of the home-buyers who all seem to want the same things: White kitchen; open-concept; with neutral tones; granite counter-tops and stainless steel appliances.
+Same with the tastes of the home-buyers who all seem to want the same things: White kitchen; open-concept; neutral tones; granite countertops and stainless steel appliances.
 No adventure.
 No color.
 No vibrancy.
-They also often want something that simply didn't exist, like Victorian-style homes with lots of closet space, or Craftsman-style homes that are open-concept with high-ceilings.
+They also often want something that simply didn't exist, like Victorian-style homes with lots of closet space, or Craftsman-style homes that are open-concept with high ceilings.
 It's always a desire for character, while still making their home look like a photograph out of Better Homes & Gardens magazine.
-The truth is, the home buyers usually just get a home with character and then strip it all out completely for the sake of having that same stale, bland look that makes it appealing to future buyers.
+The truth is, homebuyers usually just get a home with character and then strip it all out completely for the sake of having that same stale, bland look that makes it appealing to future buyers.

 Take a sip whenever a buyer wants character but then goes with a standard-looking design.
-If you really want this rule to hurt, take a sip whenever someone utters any of the following: open-concept; neutral tones; granite counter-tops; stainless steel appliances; subway tile backsplash; white cabinets.
+If you really want this rule to hurt, take a sip whenever someone utters any of the following: open-concept; neutral tones; granite countertops; stainless steel appliances; subway tile backsplash; and white cabinets.

 Stay on Target!